dfinity/ic-staking-documentation/docs/7-faq/7-1-recreate-private-key.md

 ## 7.1.3 Secure your `seed phrase` properly

 Now that you have generated your `private key`, you can leave it on your air-gapped computer.
-Make sure your `seed phrase` is properly sored for the future.
+Make sure your `seed phrase` is properly stored for the future.

 To properly store your `seed phrase` see [where to store your seed phrase](../docs/4-maximum-control-staking-option#1-where-to-store-your-seed-phrase)